Perspective | John Thompson and I argued plenty, but few people have taught me more

 He laughed.

-“Look at me, I’m a Black coach,” he said.
+“Look at me: I’m a Black coach,” he said.
 “I’m a 6-foot-10-inch Black man with a loud voice and, fact is, that scares a lot of White people.
 Most of the best players — not all but most — are Black.
 I walk into a Black home to recruit a kid, I have an advantage right away.
 I walk into a White home, if I’m lucky, I’m not at a disadvantage.
-A lot of the time I am.
+A lot of the time, I am.
 So why wouldn’t I focus my time and effort on recruiting Black kids who are more likely to want to play for me?”

 “I walked out the gym door, and John was sitting on the steps with a transistor radio pressed to his ear,” Gavitt said.
 “He had tears in his eyes.
-He looked at me and said, ‘I hope and pray a Black man didn’t do this, because if it was a Black man it’s going to be much, much worse for all of us.’”
+He looked at me and said, ‘I hope and pray a Black man didn’t do this, because if it was a Black man, it’s going to be much, much worse for all of us.’ ”

 For all his accomplishments, John knew basketball disappointment.
-Georgetown appeared to be a lock to win a second consecutive national title in 1985, Ewing’s senior year, but lost, 66-64, to a Villanova team that shot 79 percent in the last college basketball game played without a shot clock.
+Georgetown appeared to be a lock to win a second consecutive national title in 1985, Ewing’s senior year, but it lost, 66-64, to a Villanova team that shot 79 percent in the last college basketball game played without a shot clock.
 Losing to the Soviet Union in the Olympic semifinals three years later and settling for a bronze medal was devastating.
 John had dreamed of following in the footsteps of Dean Smith, his mentor and close friend, by coaching the United States to Olympic gold.

 The first year John was eligible for the Hall of Fame, he didn’t get in, which infuriated him.
 One of the people who publicly expressed outrage at the time was Duke Coach Mike Krzyzewski.
 John never forgot.